Princeton South Main Street-Courthouse Square Historic District

 Bureau County played a role in the Civil War, contributing soldiers to the Union Army.
 After the war, the county experienced continued growth in various sectors, including agriculture, manufacturing, and education.
 Today, Bureau County remains a largely rural area with a diverse economy that includes agriculture, manufacturing, and tourism.
 Its rich history is celebrated through various historical sites and museums, such as the Bureau County Historical Society and Museum, preserving the heritage of the area for future generations.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Bureau County, Illinois.
+This timeline provides a condensed summary of the historical journey of Bureau County, Illinois.